 The Writing Center is one of Pitzer’s most popular academic resources.
 Each year Writing Center Fellows offer over 1,200 free one-to-one conferences with fellow writers from across the disciplines.
 Writing Center Fellows are Pitzer students trained to consult with student writers at all stages of the writing process, from brainstorming ideas to developing an effective revision strategy.
 Students may bring any writing project to the center, from academic essays to grant proposals, lab reports to senior theses.

-In addition to offering one-on-one conferences, the Writing Center facilitates over a dozen Workshops open to all faculty, students, and staff on topics related to academic writing, research, and teaching.
+In addition to offering one-on-one conferences, the Writing Center facilitates Workshops open to all faculty, students, and staff on topics related to academic writing, research, and teaching.

 The Writing Center accepts appointments and drop-ins on a first-come, first served basis during our hours of operation.